Key events in July

 - Immerse yourself in all things tattoo-art at Europe's biggest tattoo festival, the London Tattoo Convention 2020.
 This year's event has been postponed until 2021.

 London sports events

-- Watch world-class tennis as you tuck into traditional strawberries and cream at the Wimbledon Lawn Tennis Championships.
-Advance tickets always sell out, but you can get your hands on same-day tickets if you're prepared to queue.
+- Watch world-class tennis and tuck into traditional strawberries and cream at the Wimbledon Lawn Tennis Championships.
+This year's event has been cancelled.

 WEATHER: For average seasonal temperatures and rainfall, see our London Weather page.

 Sign up for our monthly enewsletter for year-round updates about what's on in London.